 In the words of the Public Broadcasting Act, one of public broadcasting's greatest priorities is to address "the needs of unserved and underserved audiences, particularly children and minorities."
 CPB is committed to maintaining a public service media system that draws on the widest possible range of cultural and social perspectives of the individuals who make up our nation.
-One key way CPB meets the needs of diverse communities is by providing funds to five entities that make up the National Minority Consortia (NMC): Center for Asian American Media (CAAM), Latino Public Broadcasting (LPB), National Black Programming Consortium (NBPC), Pacific Islander in Communications (PIC) and Vision Maker Media (VMM, formerly Native American Public Telecommunications), and other producers providing unique programming for radio listeners.
+One key way CPB meets the needs of diverse communities is by providing funds to five entities that make up the National Minority Consortia (NMC): Center for Asian American Media (CAAM), Latino Public Broadcasting (LPB), Black Public Media (formerly National Black Programming Consortium (NBPC)), Pacific Islanders in Communications (PIC) and Vision Maker Media (VMM, formerly Native American Public Telecommunications), as well as other producers providing unique programming for radio listeners.
 These organizations provide much needed content about diverse communities to the public television system.

-Further, CPB provides additional support to minority radio stations with funding to Native Public Media, the Latino Public Radio Consortium, Undercurrents and other organizations to provide stations with additional capacity.
+Further, CPB provides Community Service Grants to 78 minority public radio stations and provides additional support to minority radio stations with funding to Native Public Media, the Latino Public Radio Consortium, UnderCurrents and other organizations to provide stations with additional capacity.
 These organizations assist stations with fundraising, programming, and other efforts to enhance public service to diverse communities.
 Funding minority radio station services affords stations operating in unique and challenging environments additional capacity.
-For example, in Native American communities, CPB provides community service grants to 30 local public radio stations that transmit culture, tribal languages, health and economic news, electoral participation, and also serve as emergency lifelines.
-Tribal lands are among the most remote and least connected areas in the nation, with broadband penetration rate of less than 10 percent, intermittent cell phone service, and with only one in three Native families having access to analog telephone service.
+For example, in Native American communities, CPB provides community service grants to 36 local public radio stations that transmit culture, tribal languages, health and economic news, electoral information, and serve as emergency lifelines.
+Tribal lands are among the most remote and least connected areas in the nation, with a broadband penetration rate of less than 10 percent, intermittent cell phone service, and with only one in three Native families having access to analog (landline) telephone service.
 Without CPB's grants to minority stations such as these, many Americans would lack access to information and basic educational services.